RickWong/bitmex-orderbook/README.md

-# BitMEX OrderBook
+# BitMEX Order Book

 The fastest order book implementation for the BitMEX WebSocket API.

-* Fast & unthrottled price updates.
+* Fast & unthrottled price updates from L2 table.
 * Automatically calculates cumulative prices.
-* Re-use an existing WebSocket connection.
+* Reuse an existing WebSocket connection.
 * Built-in heartbeat functionality.
 * Easy to use.